imrafaelmerino/vertx-values/docs/README.md

 - [Installation](#inst)

 ## <a name="goal"><a/> Goal
 According to Vertx documentation, it’s a convention and common practice in Vert.x to send messages as JSON.
 JSON is very easy to create, read and parse in all the languages that Vert.x supports, so it has become a kind of lingua franca for Vert.x.

-The problem is that, every time a message of type [JsonObject or JsonArray](https://vertx.io/docs/apidocs/io/vertx/core/json/package-summary.html) is sent across the Event Bus, Vertx has to make a copy of the message.
+**The problem is that, every time a message of type [JsonObject or JsonArray](https://vertx.io/docs/apidocs/io/vertx/core/json/package-summary.html) is sent across the Event Bus, Vertx has to make a copy of the message**.
 The bigger the JSON, the worse the impact on performance.
 Moreover, it puts a lot of pressure on the Garbage Collector.
 **vertx-values solves this adding support to be able to send the immutable JSON from [json-values](https://github.com/imrafaelmerino/json-values)**. json-values is a truly